 Choose whatever you find appropriate.
 For testing purposes, it makes sense to include the theme.
 It is a good starting point for an online shop design that makes the beginning a lot easier.
-Plus, you can always install the rest later, if needed, and don’t have to overload your WordPress installation at this moment.
+Plus, you can always install the rest later, if needed, and don’t have to overload your WordPress site installation at this moment.

-5. Connect with Jetpack
+5. Connect WooCommerce With Jetpack

 After that, the setup wizard will ask you to connect your site with the aforementioned Jetpack.

 It’s a good plugin with all sorts of functionality that makes sense to have and can also provide automated taxes.
 You can get it from the WordPress directory as well.
 However, I don’t want it right now, so I’ll skip this step at the bottom.

 Alright, this is pretty much it.
 In the last step, you can sign up for the WooCommerce email newsletter and also find some links for the next steps such as: add product, review settings, take a guided tour, etc.

 In this case, I just want to return to the dashboard.
 When you do the same, you will see a prompt to apply the theme homepage template and add example products.

 Both are good steps to take if you just want to give WooCommerce a spin and find your bearings, so I click Let’s Go.
 If you choose to use the homepage template, you will be taken to the Customizer in order to take a tour and publish the changes.

 Back on the dashboard, you will also find two new meta boxes.

 These will keep you up to date on sales, orders, recent reviews, and more.
 Finally, there are two additions to the main menu called WooCommerce and Products.
 This is where you will take your next steps.